How to Fix the World in One Keystroke, or Editing Wikipedia.

 Report your changes.

-Please write a short essay justifying how you (as an individual) contributed to the public knowledge of your topic.
+Please write a short essay justifying how you (as an individual) contributed to the public knowledge on Wikipedia.
 Be clear about exactly what changes you made (you may should quotes and examples from the Wikipedia page) and WHY you made them.
 Be sure to record exactly how many citations (footnotes), references, connections to other Wikipedia pages, sentences added, edits made, etc. Essay should be long enough to explain the above.

 Present your changes.

-You will have approximately 5-7 minutes to present two things to the rest of the class; 1) what changes you made and why, 2) a brief summary of the page (with images!).
+You will have a few minutes of class time to present your changes.
+This includes; 1) what changes you made and why, 2) a brief summary of the page (with images!).

 Assessment.

-You will be assessed on your changes based upon the 5 criteria listed above (under “Types of Changes”).
-You will be rated, not on the page, but on your changes.
-That is, unless the page is perfect, you need to add to all five of these components.
+You will be assessed on your changes based upon the criteria listed above (under “Types of Changes”).
+You will be graded, not on the page, but on your changes.
+That is, unless the page is perfect, you should add to all five of these components.
 Although the Wikipedia page itself is the final project, documenting, reporting and justifying your changes is also essential for assessment.

 Here’s the rubric that I will use to help me assess your contribution.
 Note that the rubric does not translate directly into a grade, but provides a mechanism by which I can provide feedback.
 Note that it is highly unlikely that you can score a “4” (or even a “3”) in every category.